 Graham flour is similar to Whole Wheat Flour and can be found next to All Purpose flour in the baking aisle.
 Graham flour is processed a little differently, rather than simply grinding the whole grain wheat kernel (bran, germ, and endosperm)- the graham flour components are ground separately.

 First, the endosperm is finely ground finely, which creates a white flour.
 Then, both the bran and germ are coarsely ground.
 The two parts are then mixed back together, creating a coarse-textured flour that bakes and keeps well.

 A complete substitute for it would be a mix of white flour, wheat bran, and wheat germ in the ratio found in whole wheat.
 Wheat comprises approximately 83% endosperm (white flour), 14.5% wheat bran, and 2.5% wheat germ by mass.

 1 ts Baking powder

 In a small bowl stir together the milk and honey and Set aside.
 In a large bowl stir all the dry ingredients, then using a pastry blender, cut in butter and shortening till mixture resembles coarse crumbs.

-Slowly Add milk mixture all at once in the center of the flour mix..
+Slowly Add milk mixture all at once in the center of the flour mix.
 Stir until a ball is formed.
-Knead dough on lightly floured surface until smooth.
+Knead dough on a lightly floured surface until smooth.

-Roll out dough very thinly & slice into 2-inch squares, Prick with fork.
-If you prefer cinnamon grahams, lightly sprinkle with cinnamon/sugar just prior to baking.
+Roll out the dough very thinly & slice into 2-inch squares, Prick with a fork.
+If you prefer cinnamon Grahams, lightly sprinkle with cinnamon/sugar just prior to baking.

 These crackers store well for up to 10 days, let them cool completely then place in a zip-close bag or other sealed containers.